 VAT stands for value-added tax.
-It's a tax based on the consumption of goods and services that are commonly found in the EU and select other regions of the world.
+It's a tax based on the consumption of goods and services that is commonly found in the EU and select other regions of the world.

-VAT is also known as JCT in Japan and GST in New Zealand and Australia; and QST in Quebec (Canada).
+VAT is also known as JCT in Japan; GST in New Zealand and Australia; and QST in Quebec (Canada).

 VAT may be charged to buyers on their purchases (“VAT on Items Sold on Etsy”) as well as to eligible sellers on their paid seller fees ("VAT on seller fees”).